oguzbilgic/oguzbilgic.github.com/_posts/2013-10-14-bitcoin-is-not-a-virtual-currency.md

 _October 2013_

 Bitcoin is not a virtual currency, calling it so would mislead us about the changes it will cause.
 Bitcoin is a **decentralized** and **virtual** proof of ownership.
-Currently the asset it virtualizesis the bitcoin currency (XBT).
+Currently the asset it virtualizes the bitcoin currency (XBT).
 Let me clarify this sentence by giving few definitions.

 ## Virtual

-Virtual means that the proof of ownership of the underlying asset can be transfered using the internet, without dealing with physical items.
+Virtual means that the proof of ownership of the underlying asset can be transferred using the internet, without dealing with physical items.

 ## (De)centralized

 If there has to be a third party other than the sender and the receiver to tansfer the ownership, It is called centralized.
-However If It can be transfered without the help of the third party, It is decentralized.
+However If It can be transferred without the help of the third party, It is decentralized.

 ## Layers of Virtualization